Nvoip/nvoip-zabbix/README.md

 This script will trigger an SMS when a Zabbix Trigger is triggered.
 For this, it is also necessary to configure a media in Zabbix.
 How to use it (Tested on Zabbix 3.4):

-1. Copy the send_sms_nvoip.sh file to the Zabbix Alert Scripts directory (In our case it was / usr / lib / zabbix / alertscripts).
+1. Copy the send_sms_nvoip_zabbix.sh file to the Zabbix Alert Scripts directory (In our case it was / usr/lib/zabbix/alertscripts).
 To see where this directory is in your version of Zabbix go to the zabbix_server.conf file (usually /etc/zabbix/zabbix_server.conf) and look for the line: AlertScriptPath.
 Change the token_auth line with your Nvoip Token.

 2. Set the file permissions with the commands: chown zabbix: zabbix (or the user who set it for Zabbix) and chmod 777.